ziyang04/LLM_pretraining/README.md

 - `data_preprocess/`: WARC/topic cleaners and helpers.
 Keep outputs here.
 - `llama_training/`: LLaMA model, optimizer, training scripts, tokenizer, configs, and BabyLM data.
 - Root: zipped raw archives (if any), this README, and `download_data.sh`.

-## Troubleshooting

-- If you want to understand the actual variables and inputs to the function during runtime (e.g., what is the size of the tensor) to help your implementation, the best practice is to use [pdb](https://docs.python.org/3/library/pdb.html) to set breakpoints or simply print out the variables.
-- “No pretraining sequences available” — Ensure your `block_size` is not larger than the number of tokens per file and that `tokenized/metadata.json` exists.
-Delete or pass `--overwrite_tokenized` to rebuild if needed.
-- CUDA OOM — Lower `--micro_batch_size` and/or `--block_size`.
-- Slow tokenization — Use `--tokenized_dir` and reuse caches; only retokenize when text changes.
-- Checkpoint not loading — Verify the path to `.pt` is correct and was saved by this codebase.
-For HF, download the actual `.pt` file locally.
-- More about Google Colab: [Getting Started With Google Colab: A Beginners Guide](https://www.marqo.ai/blog/getting-started-with-google-colab-a-beginners-guide).